 Common forms of holistic treatment include:

 Antipsychotic medications may be prescribed by a physician to balance the chemicals dopamine and serotonin in the brain.
-Medication for delusions, hallucinations, and thought disorders do not provide a cure for schizophrenia spectrum and other psychotic disorders.
+Medication for delusions, hallucinations and thought disorders do not provide a cure for schizophrenia spectrum and other psychotic disorders.
 However, they do offer an effective way to manage the symptoms of a schizophrenia experience.
-Many antipsychotic medications have been used for decades, as well as new antipsychotic drugs.

 Because newer medications often have fewer side effects and have undergone recent testing trials, physicians often prescribe them first.
 However, older antipsychotic medications have been in the market longer and have a great deal of data on their effectiveness.
 This leads some physicians to rely on their longevity.
 Some medications are administered by injection and are taken one to two times a month or even one time per quarter.
-Other drugs are taken daily in pill form.
+Others are taken daily in pill form.

 Treatment for Psychotic Thinking Disorders in California

 Thinking disorders affect the ability to think clearly and formulate thoughts and ideas, affecting speech, writing, and behavior.
 This leads to issues with communication with others and may lead to risky behavior and inappropriate responses.
 If you or a loved one are exhibiting thinking disorder symptoms, contact us today for more information on how our Los Angeles, California treatment center can help.